ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 Next we will want to inspect our topics that we generated and try to extract meaningful information from them.

 Below I have written a function which takes in our model object `model`, the order of the words in our matrix `tf_feature_names` and the number of words we would like to show.
-Use this function, which returns a pandas DataFrame, to show you the topics we created.
+Use this function, which returns a dataframe, to show you the topics we created.
 Remember that each topic is a list of words/tokens and weights

 ```Python
 def display_topics(model, feature_names, no_top_words):